Blaine Jacobs

 Associate Professor Clinical and Applied Science Education

-Dr. Blaine (McGuire) Jacobs, associate professor of Pharmacology, joined the faculty of the University of the Incarnate Word School of Osteopathic Medicine (UIWSOM) in June of 2018.
-She received her doctorate in Pharmacology from The University of Texas Health Science Center at San Antonio.
-Her graduate research included the study of opioid receptor function specific to peripheral analgesic mechanisms to identify new pharmacological targets for improved pain pharmacotherapy.
-Dr. Jacobs' doctoral training was supported by the Craniofacial Oral-Biology Student Training in Academic Research Fellowship and the Council for Excellence in Women's Health Scholarship.
-As a Postdoctoral Research Associate at The University of Texas at Dallas, Dr. Jacobs explored migraine pathology and collaborated with pharmaceutical companies to screen compounds in preclinical pain models.
+Dr. Blaine (McGuire) Jacobs serves as an Associate Professor of Pharmacology at the University of the Incarnate Word School of Osteopathic Medicine (UIWSOM), where she has been a faculty member since 2018.
+She earned her Ph.D. in Pharmacology from UT Health San Antonio, focusing her graduate research on opioid receptor function, particularly peripheral analgesic mechanisms, to identify new pharmacological targets for improved pain management.
+Her doctoral training was supported by the Craniofacial Oral-Biology Student Training in Academic Research (COSTAR) Fellowship and the Council for Excellence in Women's Health Scholarship.

-• Ph.D. in Pharmacology, The University of Texas Health Science Center at San Antonio
+• PhD in Pharmacology, The University of Texas Health Science Center at San Antonio